 to comply with Schedule 2 in relation to service data is taken to be a failure by the CDR representative principal.

 7.12 Rule relating to privacy safeguard 12—de-identification of redundant data

-(1) For subsection 56EO(2) of the Act, this rule applies if:
+(1) For subsection 56EO(2) of the Act, this rule applies if a CDR consumer has given a de-identification consent in relation to their redundant data and the consent is current.

-(a) the accredited data recipient, when it asked for consent to collect and use the CDR data, gave the CDR consumer the statement referred to in paragraph 4.17(1)(b) or (c); and

-(b) the CDR consumer has not elected, in accordance with rule 4.16, that their redundant data should be deleted; and

-(c) in the case of a statement referred to in paragraph 4.17(1)(c)―the accredited person thinks it appropriate in the circumstances to de-identify rather than delete the redundant data.

 Note 1: The CDR data de-identification process is set out in rule 1.17.

 Note 2: If this rule does not apply, rule 7.13 applies: see subrule 7.13(1).